UBC-MDS/DSCI525_group02/README.md

 There are four objectives for this project:

-1.  [(Milestone 1)](https://github.com/UBC-MDS/DSCI525_group02/blob/main/notebooks/Milestone1.ipynb): Retrieve the data from website using figshareAPI and perform EDA in different data format (e.g. CSV, Parquet)
+1. [Milestone 1](https://github.com/UBC-MDS/DSCI525_group02/blob/main/notebooks/Milestone1.ipynb): Retrieve the data from website using figshareAPI and perform EDA in different data format (e.g. CSV, Parquet)

 2. Milestone 2